 Caring for a loved one who is terminal can be incredibly challenging and emotionally stressful.
 At hospice, patients have a team of caregivers to ensure that needs are met, allowing family and loved ones to spend as much quality time together as possible.
 Hospice care doesn’t just involve symptom management.
 Trained doctors and nurses also monitor patients to ensure that any other minor health complications are treated early, ensuring that patients stay as healthy as possible and avoid traumatic hospitalizations.

 Hospice is actually funded through Medicare/Medicaid benefits.
 It’s unlimited in length, and most private insurance plans offer coverage for hospice as well.
 In most cases, coverage includes hospice care, visits from doctors and other medical professionals, medications related to the patient’s terminal condition, as well as any supplies and equipment they may need (for instance, an oxygen tank).

 Have Any Questions?
 Speak to the Friendly Team at Our Hospice in South Jersey

 At The Shores, a part of the well-known United Methodist Communities non-profit organization in New Jersey, we offer compassionate, professional hospice care in the Jersey Shore area called Bridges.
 In this program, we focus on creating a nurturing and comforting environment for patients and their loved ones through customized care programs and compassionate support.
 To find out more about our hospice in Cape May County, please visit our website at https://theshores.umcommunities.org/hospice-care-nj/ or contact us today and organize your visit.

-Original content posted on https://umcommunities.org/blog/right-time-family-caregivers-consider-hospice-care/
+Original content posted on https://umcommunities.org/blog/5-myths-and-facts-about-hospice-care/